Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Depth Correction

 We present a graph-based depth correction (\GDC{}) algorithm that effectively combines the \emph{dense} stereo depth that has rendered object shapes and the \emph{sparse} accurate LiDAR measurements.
 Conceptually, we expect the corrected depth map to have the following properties: globally, landmark pixels associated with LiDAR points should possess the exact depths; locally, object shapes captured by neighboring 3D points, back-projected from the input depth map (cf. \autoref{eq_3D}), should be preserved. \autoref{fig:PL++} (bottom) illustrates the algorithm.

-\textbf{Input Matching.} We take as input the two point clouds from LiDAR and Pseudo-LiDAR (PL) by stereo depth estimation.
-Latter is obtained by converting pixels $(u,v)$ with depth $z$ to 3D points $(x_u,y_v,z)$.
-First, we characterize the local shapes by the directed K-nearest-neighbor (KNN) graph in the PL point cloud that connects each point to its KNN neighbors with appropriate weights (using accelerated KD-Trees~\cite{shevtsov2007highly}).
+\textbf{Input Matching.} We take as input the two point clouds from LiDAR (L) and Pseudo-LiDAR (PL) by stereo depth estimation.
+The latter is obtained by converting pixels $(u,v)$ with depth $z$ to 3D points $(x_u,y_v,z)$.
+First, we characterize the local shapes by the directed K-nearest-neighbor (KNN) graph in the PL point cloud (using accelerated KD-Trees~\citep{shevtsov2007highly}) that connects each 3D point to its KNNs with appropriate weights.
 Similarly, we can project the 3D LiDAR points onto pixel locations $(u,v)$ and match them to corresponding 3D stereo points.
-W.l.o.g. assume that we are given ``ground truth'' LiDAR depth for the first $n$ points and no ground truth for the remaining $m$ points.
-We refer to the 3D stereo depth estimates as $Z\in\R^{n+m}$ and the LiDAR depths as $G\in\R^n$.
+Without loss of generality, we assume that we are given ``ground truth'' LiDAR depth for the first $n$ points and no ground truth for the remaining $m$ points.
+We refer to the 3D stereo depth estimates as $Z\in\R^{n+m}$ and the LiDAR depth ground-truth as $G\in\R^n$.

 \textbf{Edge weights.} To construct the KNN graph in 3D we ignore the LiDAR information on the first $n$ points and only use their predicted stereo depth in $Z$.
-Let $\mathcal{N}_i$ denote the set of neighbors of the $i^{th}$ point.
+Let $\mathcal{N}_i$ denote the set of $k$ neighbors of the $i^{th}$ point.
 Further, let $W\in{\R}^{(n+m)\times(n+m)}$ denote the weight matrix, where $W_{ij}$ denotes the edge-weight between points $i$ and $j$.
-Inspired by prior work in manifold learning~\cite{roweis2000nonlinear,WeinbergerPS05} we choose the weights to be the coefficients that reconstructs the depth of any point from the depths of its neighbors in $\mathcal{N}_i$.
+Inspired by prior work in manifold learning~\citep{roweis2000nonlinear,WeinbergerPS05} we choose the weights to be the coefficients that reconstruct the depth of any point from the depths of its neighbors in $\mathcal{N}_i$.
 We can solve for these weights with the following constrained quadratic optimization problem:

 Here $\mathbf{1}\in \R^{n+m}$ denotes the all-ones vector.
-As long as we pick $k>3$ and the points are in general positions there are infinitely many solutions that satisfy $Z=WZ$, and we pick the minimum $L_2$ norm solution (obtained with slight $L_2$ regularization) for robustness reasons.
+As long as we pick $k>3$ and the points are in general position there are infinitely many solutions that satisfy $Z=WZ$, and we pick the solution with the minimum $L_2$ norm (obtained with slight $L_2$ regularization).